informatica92/BGG-fixed-ratings/README.md

     clf score: {clf_results[i][0]}
 """)
 ```
 looking at some comments and evaluating the scores assigned by the two models we can easily notice that regressor is a bit more accurate and the scores assigned are more reasonable.
-For this reasin we decied to continue the study with the **regressor**
+For this reasons we decided to continue the study with the **regressor**

 ### Ratings weighting
-Let's use the regressor to assigna rating to all the not-rated comments and now we are ready to combine original reviews with just scored comments.
+Let's use the regressor to assign a rating to all the not-rated comments and now we are ready to combine original reviews with just scored comments.

 We can now look at the new resulting top 5 with something like: